sydney-baratta/microsnow-for-radar-2024/README.md

-# SnowEx: Microstucture from Radar module.
+# Microsnow from Radar module.

 ## Description